 Yes!
 It's a great replacement for the scramble.

-When the liquid is fully cooked and fluffy, use the spatula to break the scramble into bite-sized pieces.
+When the liquid is fully cooked and fluffy, use your spatula to break the scramble into bite-sized pieces.
 Then add it to the rice at the end as you would the tofu scramble.

 Any long-grain white rice is ideal.
 I use and recommend jasmine rice for the best taste and texture.
 You can also use basmati rice, medium-grain rice, or brown rice.
 I don't recommend short-grain sushi rice.
 It's too sticky and will stay clumped together.

-This recipe is best with cold rice, but fresh rice that has been chilled can also be used.
+This recipe is best with cold rice, but chilled fresh rice can also be used.

 We'd love to hear from you!